-Intervalon is a musical instrument software that works on a Windows PC/tablet (Win32 desktop application).
+Intervalon is a musical instrument software that works on a Windows PC/tablet, with touch interface support (Win32 desktop application).

-And it is 2D Interval Explorer.
+And It is subtitled 2D-Interval Explorer.
 What?
 2D Interval?

 The idea of 2D Interval

-- if you pick up Second and Minor Third as the two basic intervals, among other ones, then an Octave is (3, 2), three Seconds and two Min.
-Thirds.
+- if you pick out Second and Minor Third as the two basic intervals, among other ones, then an Octave is (3, 2), three seconds and two min. thirds.

-- Meantone, granted not restricted to 12 (or any number) keys per octave, can be considered to be an/the embodiment of it.
+- Meantone, granted not restricted to 12 (or any number) keys per octave, can be considered to be an embodiment of it.

-- Harmonic-Series tones, which are not artificial but natural, can be assigned 2D intervals, artificially, possibly with decimal elements.
+- Harmonic-Series tones can be assigned 2D intervals relative to the base tone, possibly with fractional elements.

 Intervalon is designed to be very true to it.

-- Note-key points are plotted so as to be mapped linearly to the set 2D Interval and Cent (pitch height).
+- Note-key points are plotted so as to be mapped linearly to the set ( 2D-Interval, Cents (pitch height) ).
+That is,

-C-D-E are drawn straight only if D is tuned at the just mean point of C and E (Meantone).
+Note-key points of C, D, and E are plotted on a straight line only if D is tuned at the just mean point of C and E (hence Meantone).

-- Play in many species of meantones, and in temperaments such as Werckmeister and Vallotti, and in other tunings, optionally along with Harmonic-Series tones.
+- Play in many species of meantones, and in temperaments such as Werckmeister and Vallotti, and in other tunings, along with Harmonic-Series tones if you like.